 Use Time Limits Instead of Endless Hours

 Long study sessions drain motivation fast.
 Short, timed sessions feel safer and easier to begin.
-Tell yourself you’ll study for 25 or 30 minutes, then stop.
-Knowing there’s a clear finish reduces resistance.
+Tell yourself you will study for twenty-five or thirty minutes, then stop.
+Knowing there is a clear finish reduces resistance.

-Often, once the timer ends, you’ll feel capable of continuing.
+Often, once the timer ends, you will feel able to continue.
 If not, stopping is fine.
 Consistency matters more than intensity.

 Reward Effort, Not Results

 Many people tie motivation only to outcomes.
 Good grades.
 Finished tasks.
 Perfect understanding.
 That mindset kills motivation early.
 Instead, reward effort.
-Completing a session deserves recognition, even if it wasn’t perfect.
+Completing a session deserves recognition, even if it was not perfect.

 A short break, a walk, music, or something enjoyable after studying reinforces the habit.
 Your brain starts associating study with something positive rather than constant pressure.